For Goodness Sakes, Look at Those Cakes

 "For Goodness Sakes, Look at Those Cakes" is a song written and performed by James Brown.
 Released as an edited two-part single in 1978, it charted #52 R&B in 1979.
 A full-length version appears on the album Take a Look at Those Cakes.
-Brown talks loudly and clearly in rhyme without only brief singing involved, this track being in part a precursor to the hip hop style which was yet to mount on record in a few years time.
+Brown talks loudly and clearly in rhyme with only brief singing involved, this track being in part a precursor to the hip hop style which was yet to mount on record in a few years time.
 Robert Christgau described the song as "a great throwaway--an eleven-minute rumination on ass-watching, including genuinely tasteless suggestions that Ray Charles and Stevie Wonder join the fun."